ISSN 1016-5169 | E-ISSN 1308-4488

 OBJECTIVE

-Mitral regurgitation (MR) is one of the important determinants in hypertrophic cardiomyopathy (HCM) patients.
-Three-dimensional (3D) echocardiography has revolutionized imaging of mitral valve by allowing real-time direct visualization.
-The aim of this study is to define the frequency of clefts and cleft-like indentations (CLI) and to determine their contribution to MR in HCM patients.
+Mitral regurgitation (MR) is a critical determinant in patients with hypertrophic cardiomyopathy (HCM).
+Three-dimensional (3D) echocardiography has transformed the imaging of the mitral valve by enabling real-time, direct visualization.
+This study aims to determine the frequency of clefts and cleft-like indentations (CLIs) and assess their contribution to MR in HCM patients.

-A total of 74 HCM patients with moderate or severe MR who underwent 3D transesophageal echocardiography (TEE) were enrolled.
-In control group, 200 patients with moderate or severe MR without HCM were selected.
-Two groups were compared with each other by demographical, echocardiographical features, and cardiac magnetic resonance imaging findings of HCM patients were noted.
+A total of 50 patients with HCM and moderate or severe MR who underwent 3D transesophageal echocardiography (TEE) were enrolled.
+For the control group, 200 patients with moderate or severe MR but without HCM were selected.
+The two groups were compared in terms of demographic characteristics, echocardiographic findings, and cardiac magnetic resonance imaging results.

 RESULTS

-Our final patient population was a total of 50 HCM patients after exclusion criteria.
-HCM patients were younger compared with control group.
-Clefts or CLIs were present in 14 (28%) HCM group vs. 31 (15.6%) in control group (p=0.041).
-In the evaluation of MR jet direction according to the presence of cleft or CLI, there was significant association between anteriorly directed jet and the presence of cleft (p=0.003).
+Patients with HCM were younger and had higher regurgitant volumes and effective regurgitant orifice areas compared to the control group.
+Clefts or CLIs were present in 14 patients (28%) in the HCM group compared to 31 patients (15.6%) in the control group (P = 0.041).
+Evaluation of MR jet direction in relation to the presence of clefts or CLIs revealed a significant association between anteriorly directed jets and the presence of clefts (P = 0.003).

 CONCLUSION

-In this study, the frequency of cleft or CLI is more often in HCM patients compared to control group.
-Clefts affect direction of the MR jet (anteriorly), while CLIs do not.
-3D-TEE can be helpful to make a differential diagnosis in HCM patients with anteriorly directed MR jet.
-There is no significant efficacy in management of MR by using 3D-TEE to describe CLIs solely.
+In this study, the frequency of clefts or CLIs was higher in patients with HCM compared to the control group.
+Clefts influence the direction of MR jets (anteriorly), whereas CLIs do not.
+3D-TEE can aid in the differential diagnosis of HCM in patients with anteriorly directed MR jets.
+However, using 3D-TEE to identify CLIs alone has no significant impact on the management of MR.

 Corresponding Author: Ceren Yıldırım Karakan